 Do you have a story about your own use of the Impact Metric?
 How did it impact (pun intended!) your campaign?
 Let us know.

 Keep checking the CauseVox Blog for more in our Feature Focus series.
-If there’s something in particular you’d like to learn more about, drop us a note in the comments, to our email at email@example.com or on Twitter @CauseVox.
+If there’s something, in particular, you’d like to learn more about, drop us a note in the comments, to our email at firstname.lastname@example.org or on Twitter @CauseVox.